daryllxd/lifelong-learning/self-improvement/books/brene-brown-daring-greatly.md

 ## Chapter 4: The Vulnerability Armory

+- Masks make us feel safer even when they become suffering.
+Armor makes us feel better even when we grow weary from dragging the extra weight around.
+- **Vulnerability is the last thing I want you to see in me, but the first thing I see in you.**
+- Believing we're "enough" is the way out of the armor/gives us permission to take off the mask.
+  - "I am enough."
+Worthiness versus shame.
+  - "I've had enough."
+Boundaries versus one-upping and comparison.
+  - "Showing up, taking risks, and letting be seen is enough."
+Engagement versus disengagement.

+### The Common Vulnerability Shields

+- **Foreboding joy.** The paradoxical dread that clamps down on momentary joyfulness.
+  - "Everything is okay, so something bad is going to happen."
+  - People feel most vulnerable when they are: loving their job, spending time with parents, getting engaged, getting promoted...
+  - This is us trying to beat vulnerability to the punch.
+We literally practice being devastated or never move from self-elected disappointment.
+  - We have a lot of triggers to activate foreboding joy (violence on TV).
+  - Staging open to joy: be grateful for things.
+  - Scarcity/fear drive foreboding joy.
+Do we deserve our joy?
+  - "Picture memory": A picture I take in my mind when I'm really, really happy.

+- **Perfectionism.** Believing that doing everything perfectly means you'll never feel shame.
+  - "The most valuable and important things in my life came to me when I cultivated the courage to be vulnerable, imperfect, and self-compassionate.
+  - Perfectionism: the belief that if we do things perfectly and look perfect, we can minimize or avoid the pain of blame, judgment, and shame.
+  - This is not about improvement.
+It is about trying to earn approval.
+  - Self-kindness, common humanity (feelings of personal inadequacy are part of the shared human experience), mindfulness (taking a balanced approach to negative emotions so that feelings are neither suppressed nor exaggerated.
+We cannot ignore our pain and feel compassion for it at the same time.
+  - **A twenty minute walk that I do is better than the four mile run that I don't do.
+The imperfect book that gets published is better than the perfect book that never leaves my computer.
+The dinner party of take-out Chinese food is better than the elegant dinner that I never host.**
+  - To manage perfectionism, you can do things that are good enough.
+I do things quickly and if it's good enough, it gets my stamp of approval.
+  - "Good enough is really good."
+  - Once the word "art" enters the description of what you're up to, it is almost like getting a hall pass from perfection.
+No need to be perfect.

+- **Numbing.** The embrace of whatever deadens the pain of discomfort and pain.
+  - Smoking/drinking: needing something to do with my hands.
+Social media has sort of replaced that.
+  - Feeling your feelings.
+Staying mindful about numbering behaviors.
+Learning how to lean into the discomfort of hard emotions.
+  - Dealing with anxiety: aligning your life with values and setting boundaries.
+- Viking or victim: Viking: someone who sees the threat of being victimized as a constant, so you stay in control.
+Victim: a suck or a lose who's always taken advantage of.
+  - Win or lose mentality.
+  - Turns out that this mentality can lead to higher suicide rates.

+### The Shields

+- Floodlighting: reaching out and sharing ourselves.
+- Why am I sharing this?
+What outcome am I hoping for?
+What emotions am I experiencing?
+Do my intentions align with my values?
+- **Smash and grab.** You can overshare to use vulnerability as a manipulation tool. **Smashing people's vulnerabilities with intimate information, then grabbing whatever attention and energy you can get your hands on.**
+  - Reality check: what need is driving this behavior?
+- **Serpenting.** Spending enormous energy trying to dodge vulnerability when it could take far less effort to face it straight on.
+  - Again, be present, pay attention, move forward.
+- **Cynicism, criticism, cool, and cruelty.**
+  - Criticism: Not productive feedback/debate/disagreement.
+Put-downs, personal attacks, and unsubstantiated claims about motivations.
+  - Cynicism: Not healthy skepticism/questioning.
+"That's so stupid." and "What a loser idea."
+"Cool."
+- You can't just stop caring about how other people think, because you'll lose your capacity for connection.
+You have to be in the middle of that and thinking of criticism.
+- Put your name on your posted comments online.
+IF you don't feel comfortable owning it, then don't say it.
+If you don't feel comfortable owning it, then don't say it.
+- **Strategy: Only pay attention to feedback to people who are also in the arena.**
+- **Strategy: A list of the people whose opinions matter for me.** Stretch-mark friend: our connection has been stretched and pulled so much that it's become part of who we are, a second skin, and there are a few scars to prove it.

+### Chapter 5: Mind the Gap: Cultivating Change and Closing the Disengagement Divide

+- "Mind the Gap": Pay attention to the space where you're standing and the place where you want to go.
+- Strategy vs culture.
+Strategy: the game plan, "What do we want to achieve and how are we going to get there?" **Culture: about who we are.
+The way we do things around here.**
+- Disengagement: what happens when we feel like our leaders aren't living up to their end of the social contract.
+Ex: politics, religion.
+  - Where does the gap come from?
+Who we are matters more than what we know or who we want to be.
+  - Your values have to be aligned with your actions.
+You can't preach one thing and not follow it yourself.

+### Chapter 6: Disruptive Engagement: Daring to Rehumanize Education and Work

+- Leader: Anyone who holds her- or himself accountable for finding potential in people and processes.
+- People believe they're only as good as their ideas and that their ideas can't seem too "out there" and they can't "not know" everything.
+The problem is that innovative ideas often sound crazy and failure and learning are part of revolution.
+- "However seductive the machine metaphor may be for industrial production, human organizations are not actually mechanisms and people are not components in them.
+People have values and feeling, perceptions, opinions, motivations, and biographies, whereas cogs and sprockets do not."
+- Discomfort is normal, it's going to happen, why it happens, and why it's important, reduces anxiety, fear, and shame.
+Periods of discomfort become an expectation and a norm.
+- Strengths perspective: When a student presents, s/he receives feedback from every one of his or her classmates.
+3 strengths and 1 opportunity for improvement.
+- "Sitting on my side of the table" re: feedback.
+- In any system, you'll figure out how people engage with vulnerability by observing how often and how openly you hear people saying:
+  - "I don't know", "I need help", "I'd like to give it a shot", "It's important to me", "I disagree, can we talk about it", "It didn't work, but I learned a lot", "Here's what I need", "Here's how I feel", "I'd like some feedback", "What can I do better next time", "Can you teach me how to do this", "I played a part in that", "I accept responsibility for that", "I'm sorry", "Thank you".

+### Chapter 7: Wholehearted Parenting: Daring to be the Adults We Want Our Children to Be

 ## Notes

 - On wholehearted living: I think this is an exercise that I have to do everyday, seeing as it's so hard to be surrounded by extremely smart and accomplished people that you feel that you have to bring you A-game.